FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

         4   5
     as "[1,2,3,null,null,4,5]", just the same as how LeetCode OJ serializes a binary tree.
 You do not necessarily need to follow this format, so please be creative and come up with different approaches yourself.
     Note: Do not use class member/global/static variables to store states.
 Your serialize and deserialize algorithms should be stateless.

+## 330. Patching Array

+    Given a sorted positive integer array nums and an integer n, add/patch elements to the array such that any number in range [1, n] inclusive can be formed by the sum of some elements in the array.
+Return the minimum number of patches required.

+    Example 1:
+    nums = [1, 3], n = 6
+    Return 1.

+    Combinations of nums are [1], [3], [1,3], which form possible sums of: 1, 3, 4.
+    Now if we add/patch 2 to nums, the combinations are: [1], [2], [3], [1,3], [2,3], [1,2,3].
+    Possible sums are 1, 2, 3, 4, 5, 6, which now covers the range [1, 6].
+    So we only need 1 patch.

+    Example 2:
+    nums = [1, 5, 10], n = 20
+    Return 2.
+    The two patches can be [2, 4].

+    Example 3:
+    nums = [1, 2, 2], n = 5
+    Return 0.